The ‘Curse’ of the Homemade Will

 “a compelling reason to make a will in order to dispose of his property as he wishes”

-Providing that the language of the note is sufficiently clear, the Courts may consider the suicide note to be the deceased’s last will and testament.
+Providing that the language of the note is sufficiently clear, the Courts may consider the suicide note to be the deceased’s last will.
 Consider Costa v Public Trustee [2007] NSWSC 1271.

 At first, the Court rejected a suicide note as a Will.
 Rather, the lower court said it was just a statement of “wishes and requests”.
 It is not a document with a ‘testamentary’ effect.